 Little Princess statue: While you are near the Vorosmarty Ter, you should go and find the little princess statue.
 Also, cross through the underpass near the statue to get a fantastic photo opportunity of the Budapest.

-Budapest Eye: We are big fans of ferris wheels and going for a ride on the Budapest Eye is amazing.
-This 65 meter ferris wheel has a beautiful view of the city.
+Budapest Eye: We are big fans of Ferris wheels and going for a ride on one of the world’s largest traveling Ferris in Budapest is a must.
+This 65 meter (213 feet) Ferris wheel has a beautiful view of the city.
 The wheel goes around four times during the ride, and on the last round it stops when you are on top for several minutes giving you enough time to take a bunch of photos.
 It is really fun!

 St. Stephen’s Basilica: It is by far one of the most beautiful churches we have ever visited in our global adventures.
 The whole interior of the church is a work of art.
-The entrance is free although they request a one euro donation.
+The church is free to enter although they request a one euro or 200 HUF donation.
 It is good to give some money to help with the upkeep of the historic building.

-The memorial portrays when the Jews from the Budapest Ghetto as well as from Warsaw Ghetto were brought to the Danube River.
+The “Shoes on the Danube Bank” memorial portrays when 3,500 Jewish people from the Budapest Ghetto as well as from Warsaw Ghetto were brought to the Danube River.
 Nazis forced the Jews to take their shoes off then shot them into the river.
+Visiting the Shoes on the Danube Bank is definitely a must things to see in Budapest.

 Hungarian State Opera: When we went to the Opera House (2018) it was under construction so we could not see the building from the outside.
 However we took a guided tour of the beautiful interior.
 Unfortunately the main venue was also under construction so we could not go in, but we received a 10-minute opera show instead.
 If it is still under construction when you go and are on a budget, go in and enjoy it from the lobby for a free sneak peek at the interior.
 The tour last about 45 minutes and you get a 20% with your Budapest Card.
-The photo underneath is from our trip in 2016
+The photo underneath is from our trip in 2016.
+The Hungarian State Opera is a top sight in Budapest that cannot be missed.

 Day 2: Exploring the other side of Pest

-House of Terror: The House of terror is not included in the Budapest City Card but it is a museum that you should visit to learn more about the Hungarian history between the Second World Word and the Communist era.
+House of Terror: The House of terror is not included in the Budapest City Card but it is a museum that you should visit to learn more about the Hungarian history between the Second World War and the Communist era.
 The museum has permanent exhibitions of all the atrocities that happen during this period of time in history.
+The House of Terror is one of the best things to see in Budapest.

-Hosok Tere: The Heroes Square is one of the most famous squares in the city.
-It has seven statues remembering the seven tribes that founded Hungary.
+Hosok Tere: The Heroes Square is one of the most famous squares in Budapest and it is located at the end of the Andrassy Avenue.
+It has seven statues remembering the Seven Chieftains of the Magyars, the seven tribes that founded Hungary.

 Vajdahunyad Castle: One of our favorite spots in the city is the Vajdahunyad castle.
 Within the castle you can find a statue of the famous chronicler, Anonymous.
 It is nice place to walk around and take photos.
 During Christmas time there is a fair outside the castle where you can buy food, drinks and clothing.
 It is free to enter and worth the visit.